martinring/thesis/src/2-Pre-Deployment.md

 proof obligations as SMT assertions from the SysML Model, the OCL Constraints and the Mappings to the ESL design.

-## The User Interface {#sec:frontend}
+## A User Interface for Change Impact Analysis {#sec:frontend .changed}

+In this section, we explore a user interface tailored for change management
+analysis: [ChImpAnC]{style=font-variant:small-caps}.
+Developed as part of our approach to a priori verification, this interface serves as a practical tool to illustrate how changes in the system can be analyzed more effectively, offering insights into potential applications and future enhancements.
+{.added}

 [ChImpAnC]{style=font-variant:small-caps} is realised as a web interface and can either run locally or on a team server.
 When users open the application in a browser they get presented a multi-column layout representing the different specification layers ([#fig:screen-main]).
 The leftmost column is the most abstract one --- typically natural language --- while every additional column to the right represents a refinement step.
 There are usually more refinement steps involved than would fit into the user interface, so there is a navigation bar on the top where one can select the layer in focus.

 ![The ChImpAnC user interface](screen-main.png){#fig:screen-main}